debfantom/UCB_AI-ML_17.1_Bank_Term_Deposit_Classification/README.md

 During EDA, I explored relationships between features and the likelihood of term deposit acceptance rate.

 Key insights:
-- Acceptance rate increases steadily with age, with a notable jump at 60+.
+- Acceptance rate for 60+ is significantly higher than for under 60yo.
 - Clients with university degrees had slightly higher subscription rates than others.
 - Previous campaign success and prior contact were highly correlated with positive outcomes.
 - The features maritial (status), loan (had a personal loan), housing (had a home loan), day-of-week did not have material differences in acceptance rate between classes.